poplingue/dataesr-paysage-ui/README.md

 :warning: If objectStore names change, version of the database must be updated in `helpers/constants.js`

+## Errors handler

+ErrorBoundary can be used to catch runtime error.
+As this feature doesn't work with server side rendering, it must wrapped a NoSSRWrapper component.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: